BenUlcoq/mates_rates/README.md

 ## Database Relations
 ### User Model
-As can be seen in the ERD above, within Mates Rates the User is the foundational model upon which the application is built.
+As can be seen in the ERD, within Mates Rates the User is the foundational model upon which the application is built.
 Without the User model as a starting point, all other models have no point of ownership for their existence, whether direct or indirect.
 In the context of Mates Rates, a Tool must be owned by a User, it doesn’t make sense for a tool to exist without one.
 Subsequently, if Tools don’t exist, Rentals and Categories existing also doesn’t make sense.
 In much the same way, if Users didn’t exist, the Role model has no point of reference either.

 The User model contains data relating to personal information of a user.
 As shown in the ERD above, this information is as follows;